voedger/voedger-internals/server/design/sequences.md

 ### recovery(PartitionID)

 Flow:

   - Should read last saved NextPLogOffset, read all events starting from this offset and update IDView

 ## Architecture

 - pkg/isequencer
   - ISequencer
-- pkg/isequencer/sequencer
-    - provide: Factory(PartitionID) cleanup()
-        - Start recovery
-        - cleanup should stop flush/recovery and wait
+  - New(PartitionID???, reader ReadIDView, writer func(batch IDBatch) ISenquencer
+    - Instantiated by appparts.AppPartitions when new partition is deployed
+  - sequencer: implementation of ISequencer
 - appparts.AppPartitions
-    - IAppPqrtition.Sequencer() ISequencer
+  - IAppPartition.Sequencer(PartitionID) ISequencer
-    - On deploy starts recovery
 - QNames
   - appdef/sys